ashutosh795/Spotify-clone/README.md

 # Spotify-clone
-This is a first Spotify Clone project
+This is a first Spotify Clone project.